pulumi/docs/content/docs/reference/pkg/azure-nextgen/azuredata/sqlserver.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const sqlServer = new azure_nextgen.azuredata.v20190724preview.SqlServer("sqlServer", {
+const sqlServer = new azure_nextgen.azuredata.SqlServer("sqlServer", {
     cores: 8,
     edition: "Latin",
     propertyBag: "",